mattfrancis888/linkedin/README.md

 Linkedin-like site where users can see other user's profiles and see what companies they work for.
 The user can also create their profile.

-Developed with React, GraphQL, Express/Node.js, JS, HTML, CSS, [JSON-server for a JSON database and a server/API for REST requests](https://github.com/typicode/json-server)
+Developed with React, GraphQL, Apollo (v2.6), Express/Node.js, JS, HTML, CSS, [JSON-server for a JSON database and a server/API for REST requests](https://github.com/typicode/json-server)

 For storage purposes, all data created will be stored temporarily in the database then it'll be automatically deleted after a certain amount of time.